codeandfire/noisy-text/README.md

 #### Word Embedding Models

+You can again use the `--debug` flag to check that everything is working.

 fastText without fine-tuning in the ME scenario:
 ```
 $ python3 fasttext_classifier.py 'mono-eng' --model 'fasttext' --learning-rate '0.05' --batch-size '256' --epochs '2'